MomsFriendlyDevCo/Momsronomicon/tools/editors.md

 * Side by Side editing

 Cons
-* Cant open multiple project folders at once (need to switch using folders)
-* No custom folding (TO DO!)
+* Can at times be opinionated when dealing with linting/formatting configuration

 Recommended Extensions (all available from the extension tab):

+* Vetur
 * ES-Lint
 * vscode-icons (makes it pretty)
 * Git Blame